 Well, maybe you’d like to look like a culinary genius?
 A fancy chef?
 A Master in the kitchen?
 Well, these do that, too.
 Honestly, I don’t know why they’re not seen more.
 Perhaps they’re just a bit old school?
 Maybe a bit la di da or tea party “ish?”
 That’s a perception that needs to change.

-On his first bite, my Dad said “Damn, Mollie” rather sharply – I thought there was something wrong.
-I thought he was yelling at me – seriously, I don’t think I’ve heard those words come out of him since high-school when I heard them so often I thought I’d have to change my license to match!
+On his first bite, my 86-year-old Dad said “Damn, Mollie” rather sharply – I thought there was something wrong.
+I thought he was yelling at me – seriously, I don’t think I’ve heard those words come out of him since high school, when I heard them so often I thought I’d have to change my license to match!
 Then he went on and on and on about the Cream Puffs.

 How he hadn’t tasted anything like these in 50 years.
 How good they were.
 Then the little noises started!
 And a look of sheer contentment with a touch of bliss.
 See, that’s all I need.
 Little happy noises.
 And maybe another one of these babies.

-I kept the cost down on these by making my Mascarpone Cheese (Start the day before; the cheese needs to be strained for about 12 hours) and using sales priced ingredients.
+I kept the cost down on these by making my Mascarpone Cheese (Start the day before; the cheese needs to be strained for about 12 hours) and using sale-priced ingredients.
 Cream can usually be bought on sale – it’s often on sale during holiday weeks and keeps for several weeks.

 The blueberries are often on special throughout the season – although you may wish to try other berries or fruit, too.
 Or maybe you’d rather not use fruit, but instead, drizzle with chocolate or caramel.